cagov/archives-abortion.ca.gov/abortion.ca.gov/pages/getting-an-abortion/types-of-abortion.md

 ## Medication abortion

-This option is also known as the *abortion pill*, though it actually requires you to take two pills.
-It is generally an option up to 10 or 11 weeks from the first day of your last period.
+This option is also known as the *abortion pill*, though it actually requires you to take a few pills.
+Medication abortion is generally an option up to 10 or 11 weeks from the first day of your last period.

+Medication abortions are still available in California.
+While a federal district court ruling seeks to restrict access to mifepristone, you can still get a misopristol-only abortion, which is both safe and effective.
+Learn more about [access to medication abortion in California](/update-on-medication-abortion/).

 ### How to get it